 One of the biggest concerns for any parent is that a screen is so much more exciting than a book.
 A screen has sounds and music and colours that grip a child (or an adult) and make it impossible for them to look away.

 To get your child to focus on a book may be harder now than it has ever been, but it’s not impossible.

-- For younger children, have them sit close to you so that they can see your face and the book that you read.
+- For younger children, have them sit close to you so that they can see both your face and the book

-- Make reading fun by making funny sounds and noises to engage their minds and senses, and ask them to participate by pointing out things on the page, repeating words or phrases, and making up their own sounds.
+- Make reading fun by making funny sounds to engage their minds and senses, and ask them to participate by pointing out things on the page, repeating words or phrases, and making up their own sounds

 Time to read!

 If you’ve been a reader all your life, you already know the benefits of reading but for those who are actively trying to build a reading habit, start off with books that interest you.
+Reading is a great low-cost hobby to try at home.
 You are far more likely to stick to a reading habit if you enjoy it and if it doesn’t feel like homework.

 If you want to do even more to stay healthy, consider booking your health services through Avaana.
 Avaana allows you to compare and contrast all kinds of health practitioners near you to make sure you’re making the best choice possible.
 Book today, and even enjoy up to 20% off your first booking.